Covid-19 and the subsequent lockdowns have brought about many challenges for schools, which have been…

 Conducting Your Own ‘Deep Dives’

-Ensure you’re ready for Ofsted’s new approach and conduct your own ‘deep dives’ using our online school improvement and staff development system, Lessons Learned.
+Ensure you’re ready for Ofsted by conducting your own ‘deep dives’ using our online school improvement and staff development system, Lessons Learned.
 Our 360 Review module, seen below, can be set up to capture all the elements of a deep dive, including intent, implementation and impact, and then used to conduct a review of a department as a whole.
 Each strand can be given a judgement (based on a scale of your choosing) as well as notes and further evidence in the form of Word docs, PDFs, photos and video.

 Our Teaching and Learning Development module can be used to record and analyse your more in-depth monitoring as well as to quickly share more generic feedback with multiple staff at once.
 With highly customisable forms, you can ensure that your staff capture all the evidence necessary to provide an accurate assessment of the intent, implementation and impact of the curriculum in your school.